 However, app analytics is not just about app store optimisation (ASO) and relying on app store search engines.
 Having a strong ASO strategy for ranking highly in search results is so important, however, you cannot stop here.
 For you to have a successful analytics strategy you will require an additional two points:

-By observing which channels provide highest user lifetime value (LTV) you can determine which users are generating higher revenue and possibly higher retention.
+Observation By observing which channels provide the highest user lifetime value (LTV) you can determine which users are generating higher revenue and possibly higher retention.

-Your users have the power to connect with your team at the right time throughout the app.
-This is important as it allows you to improve your marketing strategy in real time.
+In-app focus Your users have the power to connect with your team at the right time throughout the app.
+This is important as it allows you to improve your marketing strategy in real-time.
 Obviously, without integrating app analytics into your marketing channels, you cannot implement your findings from your app user’s analytics.